ph0ngp/linglook/notes.md

 - currently dictLang is set by default to the locale of users:
   - locales are set by OS language or browser language, we cannot set it manually
   - there are 3 locales: en, vi, zh.
 Locale determines UI language.
 (UI language is different from dict language).
 But if users in en and vi locale, which is inside DbLanguageId, then we use 'en' or 'vi' language dict.
 Check get default dict lang in config.ts
-- default showHanviet (showPriority in the code) also depends on the locale. if it's vi, then default is true
+- default hanvietDisplay also depends on the locale. if it's vi, then default is true
 - when update cedict data:
   - download new cedict .u8 file.
 Usually it's CRLF.
 Must config it to be CRLF in .gitattributes to keep its CRLF
     - convert it to LF is also ok, but we have to generate its idx file again